Beyond0814/ALDEN/README.md

 > 🚀 **Exciting News!**
 >
 > We are thrilled to announce that our paper, *"ALDEN: Dual-Level Disentanglement with Meta-learning for Generalizable Audio Deepfake Detection"*, has been accepted for presentation at **ACM MM 2025**! 🎉
->
-> 🚧 **Project Status:** We are actively working on finalizing the project materials.
-All updates, including the source code and supplementary details, are expected to be completed within the next two months.
-Stay tuned!

 ---